gdmoney/reading/the-stoic-challenge.md

 - **Negative Visualization** - periodically have flickering thoughts (don't dwell) about how our lives and circumstances could be worse
 - anger is exhausing, it triggers anger in others, and it can cloud our judgment
 - Stoic would skip the first four Kubler-Ross's five stages of grief (*denial, anger, bargaining, depression*) and go directly to *acceptance*
-- *Blame Frame* - assumes that you have been wronged, that some person or group of people has it in for you
+- *blame frame* - assumes that you have been wronged, that some person or group of people has it in for you
 - Stoics recommend that when we experience a setback, we make a point of consciously framing it as a kind of test
 - with the right framing, you can turn the setbacks you experience into vehicles for self-transformation
 - after we experience a setback, our first priority should be to prevent ourselves from being flooded by negative emotions